AchrafKassioui/SKRenderer-Demo/README.md

 The app demonstrates:

 - Complete Metal rendering setup
-- SKShapeNode supersampling workaround
+- SKRenderer scale factor configuration and SKShapeNode supersampling workaround
-- Async/await pattern for GPU callbacks
+- Async/await and error handling patterns
-- Parallel disk saving
 - Support for CoreImage filters
-- Resolution and scale factor configuration

 Use this as a foundation for building replay systems, automated testing, or video export features in SpriteKit projects.